Burwell v. Hobby Lobby Stores, Inc.

 Burwell v.
-Hobby Lobby Stores, Inc., 573 U.S. 682 (2014), is a landmark decision in United States corporate law by the United States Supreme Court allowing privately held for-profit corporations to be exempt from a regulation that its owners religiously object to, if there is a less restrictive means of furthering the law's interest, according to the provisions of the Religious Freedom Restoration Act of 1993.
+Hobby Lobby Stores, Inc., 573 U.S. 682 (2014), is a landmark decision in United States corporate law by the United States Supreme Court allowing privately held for-profit corporations to be exempt from a regulation that its owners religiously object to, if there is a less restrictive means of furthering the law's interest, pursuant to the Religious Freedom Restoration Act of 1993.
 It is the first time that the Court has recognized a for-profit corporation's claim of religious belief, but it is limited to privately held corporations.
 (Note: "Privately held" corporations are defined by the Internal Revenue Service as those which a) have more than 50% of the value of their outstanding stock owned (directly or indirectly) by 5 or fewer individuals at any time during the last half of the tax year; and b) are not personal service corporations.
 By this definition, approximately 90% of U.S. corporations are "privately held", and approximately 52% of the U.S. workforce is employed by privately held corporations.
 See Blake 2014, The Washington Post.)
-The decision does not address whether such corporations are protected by the free exercise of religion clause of the First Amendment of the Constitution.
+The decision does not address whether such corporations are protected by the Free Exercise Clause of the First Amendment of the Constitution.

 For such companies, the Court's majority directly struck down the contraceptive mandate, a regulation adopted by the United States Department of Health and Human Services (HHS) under the Affordable Care Act (ACA) requiring employers to cover certain contraceptives for their female employees, by a 5–4 vote.
-The court said that the mandate was not the least restrictive way to ensure access to contraceptive care, noting that a less restrictive alternative was being provided for religious non-profits, until the Court issued an injunction 3 days later, effectively ending said alternative, replacing it with a government-sponsored alternative for any female employees of privately held corporations that do not wish to provide birth control.
+The Court said that the mandate was not the least restrictive way to ensure access to contraceptive care, noting that a less restrictive alternative was being provided for religious non-profits, until the Court issued an injunction 3 days later, effectively ending said alternative, replacing it with a government-sponsored alternative for any female employees of privately held corporations that do not wish to provide birth control.
 The ruling is considered to be part of the political controversy regarding the Affordable Care Act in the United States.